cmhh/ianzpoc/README.md

 The PoC is written in Scala using the [Play Framework](https://www.playframework.com/), and, essentially, consists of a single template that is populated dynamically.
 The indicators themselves are provided as files in specific formats, all placed in a single folder which is read by configuration.
 The project is provided with just 5 indicators, but if more were added to the folder, then all that would be required to include them would be to restart the application.

-As a further conceptual demonstration, a small number of endpoints have also created so that data can also be retrieved programmatically.
+As a further conceptual demonstration, a small number of endpoints have also been created so that data can also be retrieved programmatically.

 # Running the Application / Web Site